-It is best for both you and your spouse to reach a settlement if possible and file for a simple Uncontested Divorce.
+It is best for both you and your spouse to reach a settlement if possible and file for a simple Uncontested Divorce in Washington, DC.
 Be aware that even though you and your spouse may have kept all of your finances separate, such as your bank accounts, retirement accounts, and credit card accounts, the balances may still be considered marital property and/or marital debt.
 This can be confusing.
 It is a common assumption that if everything you have is separately titled and you have no joint accounts that you each leave your marriage with what is in your sole name.

 Even if you and your spouse have agreed to each keep whatever you have and not ask for anything from the other…..it is best to protect yourself with a written Agreement.
 These Agreements may have different names, such as Separation Agreement, Separation and Property Settlement Agreement, or Marital Settlement Agreement.
-No matter what the name they accomplish the same result, that is to resolve all the issues arising as a result of your marriage, including a division of your assets or a waiver of rights to your spouse’s assets.
+No matter what the name, they accomplish the same result: to resolve all the issues arising as a result of your marriage, including a division of your assets or a waiver of rights to your spouse’s assets.

 “It is not enough to assume you are protected because your spouse says he or she does not want anything from you.”

 How do you get an Uncontested Divorce in DC?